Filmfare Glamour And Style Awards 2019: Alia Bhatt Gets Trolled; Netizens Say 'She Is Annoying'

 Ayushmann Khurrana

 There's nothing which Ayushmann Khurrana can't do!
-From acing a classy look to funky one, Ayushmann can pull of any outfit so effortlessly that we can't help but adore this versatile actor a bit more!
+From acing a classy look to a funky one, Ayushmann can pull off any outfit so effortlessly that we can't help but adore this versatile actor a bit more!

 Check Out The Entire Winner List Of 2019 Filmfare Glamour And Style Awards